harrisonfwest/HI-MaNGA/README.md

 This repository houses my work with Haverford College Professor of Physics and Astronomy Karen Masters investigating a correlation between galaxy misalignment and HI deficiency.
-Galaxy misalignment describes a difference in the position angles of a galaxy's stellar and gas discs, and HI deficiency describes how much less non-ionized ('cold') hydrogen gas is present in a galaxy compared to the expected (average) amount at the galaxy's given stellar mass.
+Galaxy misalignment describes a difference in the position angles of a galaxy's stellar and gas discs, which can range from 0 degrees (well-aligned) to 180 degrees (counter-rotating), and HI deficiency describes how much less non-ionized ('cold') hydrogen gas is present in a galaxy compared to the expected (average) amount at the galaxy's given stellar mass.

 A running to-do list of tasks I hope to accomplish can be found in `TODO.md`.